andreigrozescu/c2t-extension/README.md

 The application follows a modular pipeline designed to extract, unify, and semantically map data from the Docker environment.

 1.  **Orchestration (`src/logic.py`):**
     The system scans the host for available images and containers.
-It invokes external CLI tools (`docker inspect`, `docker history`, `syft`, `grype`) to generate raw data files.
+It invokes external CLI tools like `docker inspect`, `docker history`, `syft`, and `grype` to generate raw data files.

 2.  **Parsing (`src/inspect_parser.py`, `src/syft_parser.py`):**
     The raw outputs are processed to normalize data structures, extract relevant metadata (creation dates, architecture, ports), and clean identifiers.